 Now you can create a custom audience of people who visited certain pages on your site by inserting specific keywords into the ‘URL Contains’ field.
-For example, if you sell apparel and want to see who was interested in purchasing a winter coat, you can include those keywords if they appear in the URL of the page displaying your brand’s winter coats.
+For example, if you sell apparel and want to see who is interested in purchasing a winter coat, you can include those keywords if they appear in the URL of the page displaying your brand’s winter coats.

 Tell a Branded Story

 One brand, Refinery29, tested this concept by running two Facebook campaigns.
-The first campaign consisted of a series of unrelated ads, with each individual ad urging customers to become subscribers.
+The first campaign consisted of a series of unrelated ads, with each ad urging customers to become subscribers.
 The other campaign featured a series of sequential ads.

 Compared to customers who saw the non-sequenced ads, there was a 56% increase in subscription rates among those who saw the sequenced campaign.

-As always, while these strategies will be helpful, you should also focus on testing different approaches.
+While these strategies will be helpful, you should also focus on testing different approaches.